-- components/server/src/ome/logic/ConfigImpl.java38 the implementation which will usually subclass AbstractLevel{1,2}Service or AbstractBean (See more below on super-classes) This is class obviously requires the most work, both to fulfill the interface's contract and to provide all the metadata (annotations) necessary to properly deploy the service. - components/server/resources/ome/services/service-ome.api.IConfig.xml39 a Spring40 configuration file, which can "inject" any value available in the server (Omero)context into the implementation.
+- components/common/src/ome/api/IConfig.java the interface which will be made available to client and server alike (which is why all interfaces must be located in the /common component).
+Only serializable and client-available types should enter or exit the API.
+Must subclass "ome.api.ServiceInterface". - components/server/src/ome/logic/ConfigImpl.java the implementation which will usually subclass AbstractLevel{1,2}Service or AbstractBean (See more below on super-classes) This is class obviously requires the most work, both to fulfill the interface's contract and to provide all the metadata (annotations) necessary to properly deploy the service. - components/server/resources/ome/services/service-ome.api.IConfig.xml a Spring configuration file, which can "inject" any value available in the server (Omero)context into the implementation.
 Two short definitions are the minimum.
 (Currently not definable with annotations.)
-As explained in the file, the name of the file is not required and in fact the two definitions can be added to any of the files which fall within the lookup definition in the server's beanRefContext.xml41 file (see below). - components/blitz/src/ome/services/blitz/impl/ConfigI.java42 a Ice43 "servant" implementation which can use on of several methods for delegating to the ome.api.IConfig interface, but all of which support throttling.
+As explained in the file, the name of the file is not required and in fact the two definitions can be added to any of the files which fall within the lookup definition in the server's beanRefContext.xml file (see below). - components/blitz/src/ome/services/blitz/impl/ConfigI.java a Ice "servant" implementation which can use on of several methods for delegating to the ome.api.IConfig interface, but all of which support throttling.